astronautlabs/bitstream/README.md

 }
 ```

 In the above example, variation will occur after reading `type` but before reading `checksum`.
-After variation occurs (resulting in a `Type2Element` instance), the `checksum` field will then be read.
+After variation occurs
+(resulting in a `Type2Element` instance), the `checksum` field will then be read.

-### Written Values
+### Computing written values

 Sometimes it is desirable to override the value present in a field with a specific formula.
-This is useful when representing the lengths of arrays,  Buffers, or ensuring that a certain hardcoded value is always written regardless of what is specified in the instance being written.
-Use the  `writtenValue` option to override the value that is specified on an instance:
+This is useful when
+representing the lengths of arrays,  Buffers, or ensuring that a certain hardcoded value is always written regardless
+of what is specified in the instance being written.
+Use the  `writtenValue` option to override the value that is
+specified on an instance:

 ```typescript
 class Type2Element extends BaseElement {